By Debra Soufleris, B.S., DTR

 Each food strategy has its pros and cons.
 However, what works best for your waistline depends on what food choices you are making.
 If you do choose the traditional route of consuming three square meals a day, then you need to be sure they are balanced and provide all three macronutrients (carbs, protein, and fats).
 They should also offer plenty of variety to ensure you are getting a wide range of vitamins and minerals at each meal.
 So, if you’re not a big snacker, have no fear; some studies suggest that you burn the same amount of calories regardless of how or when you eat them.

 When done smartly, snacking can be very helpful for those seeking to lose weight or manage their blood sugar.
 It can be helpful in staving off hunger to help tame your appetite before it gets out of control and causes you to devour the first thing you see.
-Unfortunately, when we let ourselves get this hungry, we typically reach for something quick from a box that is high in calories and ultra-processed.
+Unfortunately, when we let ourselves get this hungry, we typically don’t aim for healthy snacks.
+Instead, we reach for something quick from a box that is high in calories and ultra-processed.
 Therefore, you want to set yourself up for success by following these three simple snacking rules.

 Fiber helps slow down digestion, making you feel fuller for longer, which may help curb food cravings.
 It is also non-digestible, so it passes through your system while helping move things along the digestive tract.
 Fiber also helps your body breakdown carbs and absorb sugar, which can help keep blood sugar levels steady.
 It is also great for your gut bacteria to flourish and grow.
 As we continue to discover how closely linked the brain and the gut are, this can help on so many levels.